Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 }
 ```

-Now we are asking the button to send us an update every 10ms!
+The button sends us an update every 10ms!

-## 5. Switch the Led depending on the button value!
+## 5. Turn on the LED depending on the button's value

-In the `Switcher_Loop()` function we asking the button to send us an update every 10ms.
-The reply of the button will be received on our `Switcher_MsgHandler` function.
+In the `Switcher_Loop()` function, we asked the button to send us an update every 10ms.
+The reply of the button will be received on the `Switcher_MsgHandler` function.

-1. **Let’s add a new condition in our message handler allowing us to deal with the button messages**
+1. Let’s add a new condition in our message handler allowing us to deal with the button's messages:

 ```c
 void Switcher_MsgHandler(service_t *service, msg_t *msg)